VFPX/Win32API/samples_group.md

 ## [Terminating all running applications from a VFP program](samples/sample_243.md)

 ## [Testing Transparent Menu Class with top-level form (requires VFP9)](samples/sample_497.md)
 The code creates top-level form with a menu.
-An instance of the <a href="?example=496">MenuManager class</a> is used to make this menu semi-transparent.
+An instance of the [MenuManager class](sample_496.md) is used to make this menu semi-transparent.
 The form records to a cursor menu-related Windows messages and displays them in a listbox.

 ## [The window and its ancestors](samples/sample_266.md)